Convergence of large population games to mean field games with interaction through the controls: Approximation of the mean field game

 for some constant $C>0$ which does not depend on $N$, and where $r_{N,\xdim,k}$ is defined in \eqref{eq:def_r-nmqp}.
-On the other hand, using Lipschitz continuity (and definitions) of $B, F$ and $G$, it can be checked using standard FBSDE estimates that
+On the other hand, using Lipschitz continuity (and definitions) of $B, F$ and $G$, it can be checked using standard FBSDE estimates that if $T$ is small enough, we have

 with

 for a constant $C$ that does not depend on $N$.
 Therefore, we obtain by triangular inequality that